Thornrose/learning-typescript/notes/01-intro.md

 defined as one of multiple types - still preferrable over "any"

 ## Tuples
 - type of specialized array

+## Enums
+- used to set specific values within a parameter - another type of object notation?
+- checking how it is compiled to js is very interesting - sets up an IIFE (see notes below)
+- by prepending `enum` with `const` will not generate any code

 ## Interface